 Our Cognitive Classes are constructed to aid our members through classroom instruction, hands-on activities, problem-solving and working with appropriate staff, or therapists.

-In addition to cognitive classes, computer learning/training also plays an important role in the rehabilitative process.
-Specific software programs are utilized to target and focus in on certain cognitive processes.
+Special software programs are utilized to target and focus on certain cognitive processes.
 Computer training also is instrumental in cognitive rehabilitation by doing things such as working puzzles and playing memory/recall games.
 Computers also provide entertainment alternatives for members.

 As part of our program, classes meet four times each week and last 40 minutes.